jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### !
 Story 7*** - New Tools

-The call-in queue was the rock—it kept us wrapped in DINGS of endless calls and demands.
+The call-in queue was the rock—it's warning Bell kept us wrapped in DINGS of endless calls and demands.
 Outbound calls were the hard place.
 We needed them to answer the questions people were calling about.
 My managers were feeling the heat, and made sure I knew it.

 My direct manager was an honest guy, but so stressed he sometimes slept in his car.
 Within months, he went full gray.